sweinst/Grafology/README.md

 <hr/>

 # A simple graph library
 *Graphology* is yet another graph library implementing various classical algorithms.
-It uses various C++23/20 features like: coroutines/generators, concepts, ranges/views, ... in order to generate an easy API.
+It uses various C++23/20 features like: coroutines/generators, concepts, ranges/views, ... in order to generate an easy to use API.

 ## Graph types
 There are two types of graph classes: